 Glyphosate-based herbicides are absorbed by the plant and move through the 'sap system' (translocation).
-With annual plants, the herbicide is absorbed as the seed is forming, rendering it sterile.
-Even though seed heads may form, the majority will not germinate in the next year.
+With annual plants, the herbicide is absorbed as the seed is forming, rendering the seed sterile.
+Even though seed heads may form, the majority of seed will not germinate in the next year.